bradgrantham/gpt-4-6502/README.md

     CPU: MEMORY[]={0, 1, 2, 240, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 4, 2, 1}, A=4, X=3, N=0, Z=0, PC=1611
 ```

 The notable wrong part is `A = A & MEMORY[16]; // A becomes 16 & 4 = 4`.
 I'm not sure why `gpt-4` thinks that.
-Maybe it decided 16 was hexadecimal after all, in which case `16 & 4` would in fact be 4.
+Maybe the model decided 16 was hexadecimal even after I specified all numbers were decimal, in which case `0x16 & 4` would in fact be 4.

 ## Conclusions